stefax/udacity-digi-mixtapes/README.md

 ## 2.3 Testing
 As there is no front-end implementation in this repository, the API can be tested with [Postman](https://www.postman.com/downloads/).

+### 2.3.1 Running the Postman Collection
-The [Postman collection](./Digi-Mixtapes-API.postman_collection.json) contains sample requests for all relevant API calls.
-There are two collection variables defined:
+There is a [Postman collection](./Digi-Mixtapes-API.postman_collection.json) which contains mixtape and song related sample requests for relevant API calls including tests that can be run for the whole collection.

-- **baseUrl**: `https://<api-id>.execute-api.<region>.amazonaws.com/dev/` - the initial value is already set for the currently deployed app on AWS
+ **Environment Variables**
+There are three variables set on collection level which would normally be defined as environment variables.
+However, for simplicity they are set as collection variables.
+This way, the collection can be run directly after import into Postman, without setting any more variables manually.

+- **dm_baseUrl**: `https://<api-id>.execute-api.<region>.amazonaws.com/dev` The digi mixtapes api gateway url
-- **authToken**: the JWT token required for all API calls - the initial value is already set with a valid token for an example user; for obtaining a new JWT token, see 2.3.1
+- **dm_authToken**: the JWT token required for all API calls - the initial value is already set with a valid token for an example user 1; for obtaining a new JWT token, see 2.3.2
+- **dm_authTokenForSecondUser**: same as above but for a different user in order to test whether mixtapes from user 1 would show up for user 2

+**Collection Variables**
+Some collection variables (that store ids) allow to add songs for recently created mixtapes or delete these, other variables allow for testing responses against json schemas stored in collection variables.

-### 2.3.1 Obtaining New JWT Token
+### 2.3.2 Obtaining New JWT Token
 Without a front-end implementation in this repository which would allow a user to login and obtain a JWT token in the browser, we need to login and obtain a JWT token in a different way.
 Postman allows for using OAuth2 authorization with identity providers (the Digi Mixtapes app uses Auth0).
 To obtain a new JWT token authenticating with Auth0 go through these steps:

 - Edit the Postman Digi Mixtapes collection by clicking the three dots and Edit